Perth Bears: 2024—2025: Expansion process

-Under the terms of the final agreement with the ARLC, the WA government has committed to spending a total of $85.6 million, including $35 million on grassroots rugby league over the next seven years, with the remaining $50 million consisting of $25 million on content over the next five years, $5.6 million to help with the costs of the new team, and $20 million to be committed to a Centre of Excellence.

-The WA government will not pay a licence fee, with a promise being made that there will be a likely upgrade of their home ground, the HBF Park.

-The NRL rebranded the Western Bears ahead of the new franchise's entry in 2027: it is understood the NRL preferred the name Perth Bears, in order to give the 18th team a bona fide geographical link to the region in which they will be based.
+Under the terms of the final agreement with the ARLC, the WA government committed to spending a total of $85.6 million, including $35 million on grassroots rugby league over the next seven years, with the remaining $50 million consisting of $25 million on content over the next five years, $5.6 million to help with the costs of the new team, and $20 million to be committed to a Centre of Excellence.
+The WA government will not pay a licence fee, with a promise being made that there will be a likely upgrade of their home ground, Perth Rectangular Stadium (HBF Park).
+The NRL subsequently renamed the "Western Bears" to the "Perth Bears" in order to give the team a bona fide geographical link to the region in which they will be based and remove all links to the previous bid.